Bensonson/Image-navigation-system-for-surgical-robots/README.md

 ![Overall Work Flow](./readme_pic.jpg)

-The program requires two `vtkMRMLMarkupsFiducialNode` instances as the entry and target candidate respectively, as well as two `vtkMRMLLabelMapVolumeNode` instances representing critical structures to be avoided.
+This program is designed for and only tested on a fake brain dataset specific for my course.
+However, in theory it should also works in other senarios if the input is in the right format.
+The program requires two `vtkMRMLMarkupsFiducialNode` instances as the entry and target candidate respectively, as well as two `vtkMRMLLabelMapVolumeNode` instances representing critical structures (e.g., blood vessels) to be avoided.
 The algorithm will return a `vtkMRMLLinearTransformNode`, which you need to push into the ROS environment using OpenIGTLink.

 ## Instructions